SciSpike/recurrify/README.md

 ```
 // use our new time period to specify every 15 mins at night
-var sched = cronicle.parse.recur().every(15).minute().on(2).customPeriod('pd'),
+var sched = recurrify.parse.recur().every(15).minute().on(2).customPeriod('pd'),
-    next = cronicle.recurrence(sched).next(1, new Date(2013, 3, 21));
+    next = recurrify.recurrence(sched).next(1, new Date(2013, 3, 21));

 console.log(next.toUTCString());
 --> Sun, 21 Apr 2013 18:00:00 GMT
 ```

 ## Modifiers
-With Cronicle, not only can you write your own custom time periods, you can also write custom modifiers that can change the behavior of existing time periods.
+With Recurrify, not only can you write your own custom time periods, you can also write custom modifiers that can change the behavior of existing time periods.
 The modifiers sit in between the scheduling engine and the time period allowing you to intercept and modify the results that are returned by the time period.

 Modifies are specified by attaching `_(modifier-id)` to the time period id that you want to modify.
 The same time period can be used with different modifiers within the same recurrence.